 Penn Battle II

 The Penn Battle II would be considered a “budget” reel from Penn.
-It’s priced at around $100 so it’s a third of the price of the Slammer but you get a third of the features as you would expect.
-They’ve got a lot of great oversized saltwater models and it comes with the full metal sealed body and all the proprietary Penn technology.
+It’s priced at around $100, so it’s a third of the price of the Slammer, but you get a third of the features you would expect.
+They’ve got a lot of great oversized saltwater models, and they come with a full metal sealed body and proprietary Penn technology.

-One feature I love about the Battle that you don’t see in a lot of the newer models is the Superline spool.
-It comes with line capacity rings to give you an idea of how many lines you have remaining on the spool.
-This is a great feature for offshore fishing as well.
-If budget is the main issue for you, the Penn Battle II is a great alternative.
+One feature I love about the Battle that you don’t see in many newer models is the Superline spool.
+It comes with line capacity rings to show you how many lines you have remaining on the spool.
+This is an excellent feature for offshore fishing as well.
+The Penn Battle II is a great alternative if budget is your main issue.

 FAQs